commit-live-students/fsdse-python-assignment-9/README.md

 3. Use regexp to validate email.
 4. Use keyword pattern to define regex pattern.
 5. Function should pass all test cases.

+**Instructions:**
+* Program should be written in file build.py
+* Function name should be validate_email.
+* Input

+       Type:  String
+       Value: we@aregreat.com

+* Expected Output

+        Type:  Boolean
+        Value: True